-- They are an integral part of the approved grant application. - They are obligated within the grant period. - They are liquidated no later than ninety (90) days after grant ending date.
+- They are an integral part of the approved grant application. - They are obligated within the grant period. - They are liquidated no later than 90 days after grant ending date.

 An expenditure is the liquidation of an obligation by payment of the obligation.
-This expenditure must occur no later than ninety (90) days after the end of the project period.
-(Exception: audit fees).
-The state must give authorization to a grant applicant before a member flow-through applicant may begin to obligate funds.
+This expenditure must occur no later than 90 days after the end of the project period.
+(Audit fees as an exception).
+The state must give authorization to a grant applicant before a member Flow-Through applicant may begin to obligate funds.